Leftover Turkey Soup is a great way to use up leftover turkey after the holidays.

-The only other soup recipes with leftover turkey that I can recommend on my site is a 30-Minute Pozole, which is a Southwestern/Mexican style soup that's made with hominy.
-In this soup recipe, you'll use leftover turkey instead of pork or chicken.
+Make 30-Minute Pozole, which is a Southwestern/Mexican style soup that's made with hominy.
+In this soup recipe, you can use leftover turkey instead of pork or chicken.

 (If you're worried that the leftover turkey for soup isn't spicy enough, you can sauté it in some hot sauce, salsa, or chile seasonings for a few minutes.)

 Still have leftover turkey?
 You can use it to make: